 Ease of Use

-One thing we like about the bindings on this model is that all of the buckles are on the outside of the user's foot.
-On many other models (including the MSR Lightning Ascent) the heel buckle is on the inside, where it or its strap end are more likely to be caught or damaged by the other snowshoe.
+One thing we do like about the bindings on the Trekker is that all of the buckles are on the outside of the user's foot.
+On many other models, the heel buckle is on the inside of the foot, where it's more likely to be caught or damaged by the other snowshoe.

 Despite their flaws, the Trekker could be great for those who won't be doing a ton of snowshoeing.
 If you're taking your dog on the occasional snowy hike or want to have a spare pair around for when friends are visiting, these totally get the job done without emptying your wallet.
 Though we don't usually give awards to products that score so low, we think this model is a great value for folks who are using snowshoes very infrequently and don't care much about performance.